 For a romantic date night, Park Avenue in Winter Park is definitely the place to go.
 Prato is a lovely high end Italian restaurant, with a great patio that you can enjoy year round.
 There’s several good romantic restaurants on Park Avenue, which is also great for high end shopping, museums and people watching.

-The growth of craft breweries is a global phenomenon that we really enjoy.
+The growth of craft breweries is a global phenomenon.
 There are great craft breweries scattered in various neighborhoods around Orlando.
-Here are three we love:
+Here are three we highly recommend in North Orlando, a good distance from the tourist traps.

 Hourglass Brewery in Longwood has a massive selection of house brews on tap- typically over 30 beers!
 If you enjoy German, Belgian and English inspired beers, Hourglass is worth a special trip if you’re in the Orlando area.